Configuration

 Default: None.

-New in version 3.3.0.
+Added in version 3.3.0.

 SECURITY_REDIRECT_ALLOW_SUBDOMAINS

 If True then subdomains (and the root domain) of the top-level host set by Flask’s SERVER_NAME configuration will be allowed as post-view redirect targets.
-This is beneficial if you wish to place your authentiation on one subdomain and authenticated content on another, for example auth.domain.tld and app.domain.tld.
+This is beneficial if you wish to place your authentication on one subdomain and authenticated content on another, for example auth.domain.tld and app.domain.tld.

 Default: False.

-New in version 4.0.0.
+Added in version 4.0.0.

 SECURITY_CSRF_PROTECT_MECHANISMS